mzagaja/mzagaja.github.io/_posts/2022-10-05-software-engineer-shortage.md

+---
-# The Software Engineering Shortage
+title: The Software Engineering Shortage
+layout: post
+---
 I was talking with my father the other day about the software engineering shortage.
 Almost every workplace can see this when they post a listing for a technical job.
 There are few applicants, the quality can be low, and it takes a long time to fill the roles.
 The only way it seems these jobs can be filled effectively is to have a workplace that is good enough your existing workers want to convince their friends to work there.

 ### By the Numbers